Ant Keeping for Beginners

 Another method is to mix up some talcum powder with alcohol and repeat the same process.
 Being too slippy and the ants tend to walk back once they meet this barrier.
 A paint brush works well to apply it around the top of the formicarium, but you could use a tissue.

 Catching or getting your queen ant.

-Now that your ant formicarium is fully setup and ready to be used.
+Now that your ant formicarium is fully setup and ready to be used for ant keeping.
 You will need to find yourself a queen ant.
 You should never get worker ants without the queen, as they will die off.
 Get yourself a queen with some workers.
 You can buy Queen ants however they may not be fertile and not produce a colony.
 The best way to go about it is catching one, so if it falls at least, you didn’t pay for it.
 By finding many queen ants, the chances are one of them will succeed.